sah-comp/bienlein/README.md

 RedBeanPHP
 ----------

-I enjoy [RedBeanPHP](http://redbeanphp.com/) as a ORM.

-On your command line do this to build a rbnc.php file:

-php nocomment.php

-This will give you a rbnc.php file which combines all that was in your replica.xml satisfying your flavor.
+I enjoy [RedBeanPHP](http://redbeanphp.com/) as a ORM, so it is included as require-dev when you install via composer.
+Nevertheless the really used RedBeanPHP is in /src/lib/redbean because RedBeans composer does not offer a compiled version.
+Instead it offers a redbean.inc.php file which does not have all the stuff from the compiled version.

 Tests